Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Added Dark Dirt and Dark Grass tiles to the Forest tileset (graphics by b_o).
 - Added a Dungeon tileset (graphics by b_o).
+- Mushrooms now come in three new colors as well: brown, green and yellow (graphics by b_o).

 * Units
 - Added Goblin Archer (unit graphics by b_o and icon by Jinn).